TheTNB/panel/README_EN.md

 curl -fsLm 10 -o auto_mount.sh https://dl.cdn.haozi.net/panel/auto_mount.sh && bash auto_mount.sh
 ```

+## Install Panel

+> **Warning**
+> Before installing the panel, you need to understand the basic knowledge of the LNMP environment and how to deal with common LNMP environment problems.
+We are not recommended for users with zero basic knowledge to install and use Rat Panel.

-After you are ready, log in to the server as the `root` user and run the following command to install the panel:
+Login to the server as the `root` user and run the following command to install the panel:

-**Current v2.3.x is a test version, welcome to help us test compatibility on different operating systems.**

 ```shell
 curl -fsLm 10 -o install.sh https://dl.cdn.haozi.net/panel/install.sh && bash install.sh